 Michelle just hit her 54th birthday and just wishes she could have her smooth hair like she used to in her 20s.
 Her texture and look of her hair is rough, but it doesn’t end there.
-It feels damaged so Michelle has become best friends with her hairdresser, getting trims very frequently.
-When she gets home, she is almost even more discouraged than she was before-the hair cuts almost made her hair feel more rough to the touch.
+It feels damaged, so Michelle has become best friends with her hairdresser, getting trims very frequently.
+When she gets home, she is almost even more discouraged than she was before.
+Hair cuts almost made her hair feel more rough to the touch.
 Michelle, we know it’s hard, but hopefully we’ll provide some help.

 Why does hair change?

 When we get older, our hormone levels are shifting around and causing changes to our hair, skin, nails and everything else!
 This means that you can’t approach your hair at 45 years old the same way you did when you were 25 years old.
 One of the changes that can begin as early as your 30’s is coarser hair.

 Estrogen controls the amount of time a hair will spend in the Anagen phase.
 If the levels are lowered, hair will have a shorter growth time, and an increased Anagen phase will correlate with an increased hair width.
 The hair stays in the keratinization zone of the follicle for a longer time.
 This will contribute to an increase in width, with a thicker and possibly more porous cuticle.
 This is one of the reasons why hair porosity and width become more porous/wider as we age.

 Both images show high porosity in an older client.
 The cuticle chipping in the first picture and the lifted cuticle scales in the second are indicators of increasing porosity.